PriyaGhosal/BuddyTrail/README.md

 For any inquiries or feedback, please contact.
 Happy Contributing 🫡

 ## ⭐️ Support the Project
-If you find this project helpful, please consider giving it a star on GitHub!
+If you find this project helpful, please consider giving it a ⭐ on GitHub!
 Your support helps to grow the project and reach more contributors.

 # Thanks for reading!!!